leesihun/LLM_API/README.md

 - ✅ Vision analysis capabilities
 - ✅ OpenAI-compatible API
 - ✅ JWT authentication

+**v2.0.6 Changes:**
+- 🔧 **ReAct reasoning steps now included in response output**
+  - Added `_format_response_with_steps()` method to `ReActAgent`
+  - Response now shows full reasoning process: THOUGHT → ACTION → ACTION INPUT → OBSERVATION
+  - Each step is clearly formatted with step numbers and headers
+  - Final answer is separated with a clear "---" divider
+  - Long observations are truncated to 1000 chars for readability
+  - This makes the agent's reasoning transparent to the user

 **v2.0.5 Changes:**
 - 🔧 **Fixed Tavily SSL certificate verification issues**